Applications are now closed

 JustReinvest Office hours

-DeAnna Ford, Justice Reinvestment Program Manager, offers regular virtual office hours twice a week to answer questions and assist you in completing your application.
+Khalil Rushdan, Justice Reinvestment Program Manager, offers office hours twice a week by appointment only, to answer questions and assist you complete your application.